Terminal Agents Suffice for Enterprise Automation: Conclusion

 \section{Conclusion}

 This work examined whether sophisticated agent stacks are necessary for practical enterprise automation.
-Across realistic benchmarks spanning multiple production-grade platforms, we find that minimal coding agents that operate through a terminal and filesystem and interact directly with platform APIs match or outperform more complex architectures, such as GUI-driven web agents and MCP-based tool-augmented agents.
-Despite their simplicity, these agents achieve competitive efficiency while avoiding the brittleness of GUI interaction and the expressivity constraints of predefined tool schemas.
-More broadly, our results suggest that enterprise automation may benefit more from exposing stable programmable interfaces than from introducing additional abstraction layers.
-When platforms provide expressive APIs, lightweight coding agents can dynamically discover and compose functionality without extensive task-specific tooling.
+Across realistic benchmarks spanning multiple production-grade platforms, minimal coding agents that operate through a terminal and filesystem and interact directly with platform APIs match or outperform more complex architectures, including GUI-driven web agents and MCP-based tool-augmented agents, while remaining competitive on efficiency.
+This simplicity is deliberate: code and API calls keep the task close to the modality LLMs are most heavily trained on.
+More broadly, enterprise automation may benefit more from exposing stable programmable interfaces than from introducing additional abstraction layers, and a terminal-based, API-first agent should be the default baseline whenever a platform exposes a sufficiently expressive API.
+Browser access remains useful where the UI offers a more direct route, but as an extension to this baseline rather than the interface agents are built around.

 Several directions remain for future work.
-Enterprise automation frequently requires long-horizon agents that coordinate actions across multiple platforms, maintain state over extended interactions, and incorporate human oversight.
-Developing benchmarks that capture these properties, and expanding evaluation to additional enterprise verticals such as IT operations, HR, security, and finance, will be essential for understanding how agent architectures scale to realistic organizational environments.
+Enterprise automation frequently requires long-horizon agents that coordinate across platforms, maintain state over extended interactions, and incorporate human oversight.
+Benchmarks with these properties, and coverage of verticals such as IT operations, HR, security, and finance, will be essential for understanding how agent architectures scale.